MReyna12/NFTCard/README.md

 ### What I learned

 The difficult part of this challenge was placing an overlay on the image of the 3d-cube.
 I couldn't quite figure out where I needed to place my classes or where I needed to place the `div` for the overlay.
-After watching the video mentioned below, I composed the following HTML:
+After watching the video mentioned in [useful resources](#useful-resources), I composed the following HTML:

 ![image](index-screenshot.png)